 Let us answer all the questions you may have

-Before commencing any exercise programme, it’s highly recommended that you visit your doctor and get clearance to exercise, especially if you have any risk factors.
+A: Before commencing any exercise programme, you should visit your doctor and get clearance to exercise, especially if you have any risk factors.

-Family History: Any heart related disease before the age of 55 years of age in father or other male first-degree relative, or 65 years of age in mother or other female first-degree relative.
+- Family History: Any heart related disease before the age of 55 in father or other male first-degree relative, or 65 years of age in mother or other female first-degree relative.

 Please note that the programme prescribed is designed for healthy and non-injured individuals.
 If you have any injuries, consult a fitness specialist to advise which exercises may aggravate your injury and to receive alternative exercises.
 It’s also advisable to take this programme to your gym and ask an instructor to check your technique and make sure you are conducting the exercises correctly.